Spin precession effects in the phasing formula of eccentric compact binary inspirals up to the second post-Newtonian

 where $e(y_0) = e_0$ is some initial eccentricity at some reference time or frequency $y_0$.
 As can be seen from the above solution, and the DE (\ref{eq:e2yevol}), the presence of misaligned spins lead to the presence of some eccentricity even if at some time or frequency $y_0$ the orbit is circular.
 While radiation reaction sheds most of the eccentricity from the orbit, spin-precession will typically add some eccentricity to the orbit.

-The solution till $\mathcal{O}\left(e_0^4\right)$ is then obtained by dividing (\ref{eq:e2yevol}) by $e^2$ and then substituting the $e_0^2$ order solution in the RHS of the DE, taking a Taylor series in the PN parameter till the desired PN order, and then finally multiplying the entire RHS by $e^2$ to make a separable DE, which is then solved by separation of variables method.
-This process is then continued till $\mathcal{O}\left(e_0^8\right)$.
-The solution $e^2(y)$ till $\mathcal{O}\left(e_0^8\right)$ is given in the supplementary material.
+The solution {\black up to} $\mathcal{O}\left(e_0^4\right)$ is then obtained by dividing (\ref{eq:e2yevol}) by $e^2$ and then substituting the $e_0^2$ order solution in the RHS of the DE, taking a Taylor series in the PN parameter {\black up to} the desired PN order, and then finally multiplying the entire RHS by $e^2$ to make a separable DE, which is then solved by separation of variables method.
+This process is then continued {\black up to} $\mathcal{O}\left(e_0^8\right)$.
+The solution $e^2(y)$ {\black up to} $\mathcal{O}\left(e_0^8\right)$ is given in \cite{supplemental}.